 This Miniseries features examples of:

-- The 50s: Joe tries to get his band, the Falcons, off the ground in order to support his young family, and Katherine giving birth to her seventh surviving child, Michael.
+- The '50s: Joe tries to get his band, the Falcons, off the ground in order to support his young family, and Katherine giving birth to her seventh surviving child, Michael.

 - The '80s: The period where Michael gets the most focus.
 Also the period where the Victory Tour takes place.